Charles Jarrott (racing driver)

 Charles Jarrott (26 March 1877 – 4 January 1944) was an English racing car driver and businessman.
 Jarrott raced from 1900 to 1904, winning the 1902 Circuit des Ardennes race and competing in the 1903 and 1904 Gordon Bennett Cup races.
 He was the chair of the Motor Cycling Club's Annual Dinner at the Trocadero on Saturday 12 December 1913.
 He co-founded a car import firm in 1902 and was a founder member of the Automobile Association (the AA), serving as chairman in 1922.

 Family life

-Jarrott was born at 25 Hendon Street, Pimlico, London, to Martha (née Rosser) and Robert Jarrott, a blacksmith's labourer.
+Jarrott was born at 25 Hindon Street (now Wilton Road), Pimlico, London, to Martha (née Rosser) and Robert Jarrott, a blacksmith's labourer.
 He had three elder sisters.
 He implied that his education may have been schools in London, Cambridge and articled to a solicitor.

 Jarrott married Violet Aline Vyner in 1903, the former wife of James St Clair-Erskine, 5th Earl of Rosslyn but the marriage was childless.
-With Ursula Jean Borlase he had a son Charles who became a film director.
+With Ursula Jean Borlase he had a son, born on 16 June 1927, Charles who became a film director.